 What is the most complicated structure that you ever built?

-Roller-coaster in PC and large, eight floor, house in Android game.
+Roller-coaster in PC and large, eight-story house in Android game.

 Who are the best Minecraft gamers you are following online?

 Definitely Pat and Jen, Channels: PopularMMOs & GamingWithJen.
-Also Think's Noodles, ThеDiamondMinecart and Stampy.
+Also Think's Noodles, The DiamondMinecart, and Stampy.

 If you could, what would you do to improve Minecraft in the future?

 I would like to see portals between servers somehow.
-So I can make portal in my server that ends in some different server.
+So I can make a portal on my server that ends on some different server.
 Also more interesting machines.

 Which one do you prefer: Creative or Survival mode?